FuturePortal/CIMonitor/README.md

 ### LedStrip

 Display the status of your board with a led-strip.
 Red for a failure, orange for an active process, and green for success!

+@todo: will build this one later, as I need to have a proper led-strip setup first.

 ### TrafficLight